rchincha/project-stacker.github.io/docs/reference/stacker_cli.md

         stacker clean [command options] [arguments...]

         OPTIONS:
-        --all  no-op; this used to do soemthing, and is left in for compatibility
+        --all  no-op; this used to do something, and is left in for compatibility

 <a name="stacker-inspect"></a>